off-by-some/homeworld/docs/README.md

 Generation metadata, repository manifests, managed links, state bindings, and journals all carry a `schema-version`.

 Readers accept supported legacy metadata where they can.
 Missing mandatory metadata, or an unknown *newer* schema, fails clearly.
-Homeworld does not guess at a partially upgraded structure — a wrong guess about a generation's layout is a corrupted environment, and a clear error isn't.
+Homeworld does not guess at a partially upgraded structure; a bad guess about a generation layout is worse than a clear error.

 The Homeworld binary is installed independently, so it can be newer than the generations you've retained.
 Rollback therefore reads metadata from the selected generation and validates its schema at use time, not install time.